rstudio/shinyloadtest/README.md

-# Load Testing Shiny Applications
+# Load Testing Shiny Applications - WIP DO NOT USE (YET!)

 The `shinyloadtest` package and the accompanying `shinycannon` software enable load testing deployed shiny applications.